daniel-vetter/moneyspot6/README.md

 dotnet run --project MoneySpot6.AppHost
 ```

 This starts all components including PostgreSQL, the HBCI adapter, backend and frontend.
+Docker must be running.

 ## Project Structure